agilarity/osmo-sugar/README.md

 ###Sugar
 1. The <code>RequirementEnforcingOsmoTester</code> is a thin wrapper over <code>OSMOTester</code> that guarantees every requirement has been met.
 2. The <code>RequirementAnnotationListener</code> automates requirement registration and coverage.
 Just add <code>@Requirement</code> annotations to methods that assert requirements.
-The <code>RequirementAnnotationListener</code> will use the model class and method to build the requirement name of the form <code>StepName.methodName</code>.
-I recommend naming your model with a verb and noun phrase that explains the action.
-I also recommend starting these methods with the word "should" to inspire success oriented names.</i>
+The default <code>RequirementNamingStrategy</code> will prefer the value provided in the <code>@Requirement</code> annotation.
+Otherwise, it will use the name of the annotated method.

 ###Getting started.
 1. Add the dependency.